- Approximate height: 30cm (12 inches)

 - Flower colour: Yellow

 This is a rare subspecies of the native lesser spearwort, found in remote lowland parts of the British Isles in damp grassland and waterlogged soils.
 It has much fleshier, firmer, and more compact foliage than the standard lesser spearwort, yet with flowers that are the same size (around 1½ cm across).
 These properties make it much more ornamental and thus more suitable for the garden pond than its leggy cousin.
 The leaves are glossy bright green with a lanceolate shape and in spring are sometimes attractively flecked with purple.
-Yellow buttercup flowers are produced from early summer right through to late autumn.
+Yellow buttercup flowers are produced from earlysummer right through to late autumn, making it a constant source of colour.
 Dead-head the plant after flowering to keep the maximum number of new flowers coming.

 Please note that R. flammula, like all buttercups, is toxic and should not be eaten by humans or pets